Do’s and Don’ts for Straight People on Pride Weekend

 Females, meanwhile, can easily come across as gay with no effort.

-DO attend Pink Saturday and the Pride Parade.
+DO attend Pink Saturday.
 DO pay the $10.
 DON’T expect heterosexual action – It’s still a gay people’s party.
 You’re their guest at Pink Saturday, so be a cool guest.
-Hide booze, and assume gay unless informed otherwise. (editors note: Pink Saturday has unfortunately been canceled due to violence in previous years)
+Hide booze, and assume gay unless informed otherwise.

 DO make conversation with gay people – Some always-reliable icebreakers include 1) “God, it’s getting so corporate this year” 2) “I’m not getting any reception!”
 3) “Hey, do you want any [whatever you have in your stash]?”